-7. Will The Circle share my personal information with anyone else?
+7. Will the Marie Colvin Journalists' Network share my personal information with anyone else?

 We will only use your information for the purposes for which it was obtained.
 We may share your information with any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

-The Circle will not, under any circumstances, share or sell your personal data with any third party for marketing purposes and you will not receive offers from other companies or organisations as a result of giving your details to us.
+The Marie Colvin Journalists' Network will not, under any circumstances, share or sell your personal data with any third party for marketing purposes and you will not receive offers from other companies or organisations as a result of giving your details to us.

 We may share your information with selected third parties, including "data processors" such as our service providers, associated organisations and agents who help us to prepare and send the materials relating to our projects and fundraising activities.
 These "data processors" will only act under our instruction and we will not allow these organisations to use your data for their own purposes and will take care to ensure that they keep your data secure.